Archerfish

-The archerfish (also known as spinner fish or archer fish) or Toxotidae are a monotypic family (although some include a second genus) of perciform tropical fish known for their unique predation technique of "shooting down" land-based insects and other small prey with jets of water spit from their specialized mouths.
-The family is small, consisting of ten species in a single genus, Toxotes.
+The archerfish (also known as spinner fish or archer fish) or Toxotidae are a family of percomorph tropical fish known for their unique predation technique of "shooting down" land-based insects and other small prey with jets of water spit from their specialized mouths.
+The family is small, consisting of ten species in two genera, Toxotes and Protoxotes.
 Most archerfish live in freshwater streams, ponds and wetlands, but two or three species are euryhaline, inhabiting both fresh and brackish water habitats such as estuaries and mangroves.
 They can be found from India, Bangladesh and Sri Lanka, through Southeast Asia, to Melanesia and Northern Australia.

 Archerfish have deep and laterally compressed bodies, with the dorsal fin and the profile a straight line from dorsal fin to mouth.
 The mouth is protractile, and the lower jaw juts out.
 Sizes are fairly small, typically up to about 12-18 cm, but T. chatareus can reach 40 cm.

 Archerfish are popular exotic fish for aquaria, but are difficult to feed and maintain by average fishkeepers since they prefer live prey over typical fish foods.

+Taxonomy

+The taxonomic affiliation of the archerfish was previously uncertain, and they were often placed in the order Perciformes.
+More recently, phylogenetic studies have identified their closest relatives to be the beachsalmons in the family Leptobramidae, with the two comprising the suborder Toxotoidei within an expanded Carangiformes.
+The Leptobramidae have features in the oral cavity reminiscent of those that allow the Toxotidae to shoot water, affirming their relationship.

+In the past, Toxotes was the only genus within the family.
+However, a 2022 study revived the genus Protoxotes due to its deep genetic divergence from Toxotes.